 In 2022, 51 incidents were reported to us, which was close to the same number of incidents reported in 2021.

-In 2018 the number of incidents involving elevating devices reported to us increased over previous years.
-The category under assessment refers to incidents reported to Technical Safety BC, but which were still under investigation at year-end.
+Note: The category under assessment refers to incidents reported to Technical Safety BC that were still under investigation at year end.

 Elevating Device Incidents by Year (2018 - 2022)